YMCA of the USA

-The National Council of Young Men's Christian Associations of the United States of America (known as YMCA of the USA) is part of the worldwide youth organization YMCA.
+The National Council of Young Men's Christian Associations of the United States of America (generally shortened as the YMCA of the USA or simply The Y) is part of the worldwide youth organization YMCA.

+Composition and foundation

 It has 2,700 separate organizations with 10,000 branches working with 21 million men, women and children, to "strengthen communities through youth development, healthy living and social responsibility."
 It employs 19,000 staff and is supported by 600,000 volunteers, and YMCA branches have about 10,000 service locations.
 The first YMCA in the United States opened on December 29, 1851, in Boston, Massachusetts.
 It was founded in 1851 by Captain Thomas Valentine Sullivan (1800–59), an American seaman and missionary.

 YMCAs in America is one of the largest charitable nonprofits in the United States, in terms of donations received from the general public, as listed by Forbes magazine.

 History

 First century

 The first YMCA in the United States opened on December 29, 1851, in Boston, Massachusetts.
 It was founded in 1851 by Captain Thomas Valentine Sullivan (1800–59), an American seaman and missionary.
 He was influenced by the London YMCA and saw the association as an opportunity to provide a "home away from home" for young sailors on shore leave.
 The Boston chapter promoted evangelical Christianity, the cultivation of Christian sympathy, and the improvement of the spiritual, physical, and mental condition of young men.
 By 1853, the Boston YMCA had 1,500 members, most of whom were merchants and artisans.
 Hardware merchant Franklin W. Smith was the first elected president in 1855.

 Members paid an annual membership fee to use the facilities and services of the association.
 Because of political, physical, and population changes in Boston during the second half of the century, the Boston YMCA established branch divisions to satisfy the needs of local neighborhoods.
 From its early days, the Boston YMCA offered educational classes.
 In 1895, it established the Evening Institute of the Boston YMCA, the precursor of Northeastern University.
 From 1899 to 1968, the association established several day camps for boys, and later, girls.
 Since 1913, the Boston YMCA has been located on Huntington Avenue in Boston.
 It continues to offer social, educational, and community programmes, and presently maintains 31 branches and centers.
 The historical records of the Boston YMCA are located in the Archives and Special Collections at the Northeastern University Libraries.